evanshortiss/evanshortiss.github.io/_posts/2016-04-15-express-testing-using-ioc.markdown

 * The full mount path is defined on the router e.g "/users/:username" so we can detect if the route is mounted incorrectly in unit tests.
 * Each invocation returns a unique router instance.
 * Dependencies can be injected.
-This means a router is configurable.
+This means a router is configurable, and reusable.
 * Easier to mount routers uniquely to many express instances if required without clearing the _require_ cache.
 * Testing is simplified since we can create a unique router prior to each test without clearing the _require_ cache.